spinnaker/dcd-spec/README.md

 # template and configuration schemas

-Templates and Configuration schemas feel pretty similar, but do have some minor differences.
+Templates and Configuration schemas feel pretty similar, but do have some important differences.
 Configurations are expected to be the end-piece to a series of one or more Templates.

 You may notice that both Template and Configuration have a stanza named `configuration`: This is the Pipeline configuration view when in the UI.
-Configurations also have an additional stanza `inherit`.
-Users must explicitly define which configurations from parent Templates they want to import.
+Configurations also have an additional stanza `inherit`: Users must explicitly define which configurations from parent Templates they want to import.
 By default, no configurations from templates are imported.